2015 South India floods: Weather systems

-On 8 November 2015, during the annual Cyclone season, a low-pressure area consolidated into a depression and slowly intensified into a deep depression before crossing the coast of Tamil Nadu near Puducherry the following day.
+On 8 November 2015, during the annual Cyclone season, a low-pressure area consolidated into a depression and slowly intensified into a deep depression before crossing the coast of Tamil Nadu near Puducherry the next day.
 Because of land interaction and high vertical wind shear, the system weakened into a well-marked low-pressure area over north Tamil Nadu on 10 November.
 The system brought very heavy rainfall over the coastal and the north interior districts of Tamil Nadu.
 On 13 November, Kanchipuram recorded 340 mm of rain and several low-lying areas were inundated and Vembakkam close to Kanchipuram recorded 470 mm.
 On 15 November, a well-marked low-pressure area moved northwards along the Tamil Nadu coast, dropping huge amounts of rainfall over coastal Tamil Nadu and Andhra Pradesh with 24‑hour totals peaking at 370 mm in Ponneri.
 Chennai International Airport recorded 266 mm of rainfall in 24 hours.
 On 28–29 November, another system developed and arrived over Tamil Nadu on 30 November, bringing additional rain and flooding.
 The system dropped 490 mm of rainfall at Tambaram in 24 hours starting 8:30 am on 1 December.
 Very heavy rains led to flooding across the entire stretch of coast from Chennai to Cuddalore.
 A study from IISc shows that on 1 December, clouds were stationary over Chennai.
 This study showed that the mountains of Eastern Ghats blocked clouds that came from the Bay of Bengal from moving further inland.
 The mechanism is referred to as 'upstream blocking'.
 Therefore, they were stationary over Chennai throughout the day.
 These clouds gave continuous rainfall over Chennai that caused massive flooding.